ShivanS93/100-days-of-code/r1-log.md

 ## R1D84
 Created a bash file to automatically open by conda environment as well as my Jupyter Lab.
 Day 40 of Data.

+## R1D85
+Hands-On Machine Learning.
+- creating a pipeline and transformers
+- next is training the model!
+Day 41 of Data